tttor/ctrl-foundation/method/README.md

     * pros and cons
       * (+) have the advantage of handling arbitrary dynamical systems with minimal bias
       * (+) learning a policy is often easier than learning an accurate forward model;
             may be more efficient in cases where the solution space (e.g., policy space) exhibits more regularity than the underlying dynamics
       * (-) less sample-efficient, high sample complexity
       * (-) require policies with carefully designed, low-dimensional parameterizations
       * (-) necessary to interact with the (real(in true model-free)) robot, which can be time consuming and challenging in practice
+      * (-) brittle convergence properties,
+            which necessitate meticulous hyperparameter tuning.
   * `model-based` (indirect RL): `source= model`
     * the agent uses the collected data to first build a model of the domain’s dynamics and then uses this model to optimize its policy.